-At the end of the summer of 2007, I was hired as Principal of Eastside High School (not the actual name) and was charged with restructuring the school under the auspices of No Child Left Behind (NCLB).
-What follows is a polished version of the draft “script” I prepared as principal prior to my third meeting with the Eastside High School Faculty.
+At the end of the summer of 2007, I was hired as Principal of Brandywine High School in Delaware and was charged with restructuring the school under the auspices of No Child Left Behind (NCLB).
+What follows is a polished version of the draft “script” I prepared as principal prior to my third meeting with the Brandywine High School Faculty.
 It is not a transcript of the meeting; rather, writing a “script” was the device I would use to prepare for a meeting because doing so allowed me to collect and organize my thoughts.
 I only referred to highlighted sections of the script during the meeting; therefore, what follows is not what was shared word-for-word with the faculty, but it does represent with close approximation what I did share with the faculty in the first month of the 2007-08 school year (as well as in subsequent conversations).
 The details of what is shared below are fact.

 I think there is a lesson to be learned here: it’s always best to acknowledge challenges because such challenges are best addressed in the light of day.
 There should not be any need for pressure from the outside to address failures, but apparently, there has not been sufficient pressure, fear, embarrassment—call it what you want—from the inside to address those failures.
 Public acknowledgement that this school needs to restructure has changed all of that, but what I was told yesterday confirms that at least some of you believe restructuring is not the result of our failure; rather, some of you believe restructuring is the result of the changing demographics of our catchment area over the last twenty years.

-For those of you who don’t know, that change began with a court-ordered desegregation decree in 1978, which was followed in 1990 by the closing of Westside High and the shifting of many of its students to Eastside.
-But changing demographics is not the point of my tossing today’s agenda—at least, not totally.
+For those of you who don’t know, that change began with a court-ordered desegregation decree in 1978, which was followed in 1990 by the closing of Claymont High School and the shifting of many of its students to Brandywine.
+But changing demographics are not the point of my tossing today’s agenda—at least, not totally.
 What I want to address is what I believe to be the deepest root cause of why this school is being restructured: race.
 (When delivered during the actual meeting, I paused to let this sink in; to my knowledge, it was the first time this assertion had ever been acknowledged by school leadership.)

 Most of us in this room are middle class and white, and we’re not comfortable talking about the insidious impacts of racism.
 Most of us who are white cannot recognize forms of racism even though they’re right in front of us every day.
 I know that many of you in this room are probably angry with me for bringing it up, that I’m overreaching or exaggerating because you don’t see it, and because you don’t see it, you don’t believe racism exists within the walls of this school.